1971 Indian Airlines hijacking: Crackdown

 For some time, the Qureshis were lauded as heroes.
 After India reacted by banning overflight of Pakistani aircraft over India, the Pakistani authorities claimed that the hijack was staged by India, and arrested the hijackers and all their collaborators.
 A one-man investigation committee headed by Justice Noorul Arifeen declared the hijacking to be an Indian conspiracy, citing Qureshi's appointment in the Border Security Force.
 In addition to the hijackers, Maqbool Bhat and 150 other NLF fighters were arrested.
 Seven people were eventually brought to trial (the rest being held without charges).
 The High Court acquitted all of them of treason charges.
 Hashim Qureshi alone was convicted of terrorism and sentenced to seven years in prison.
-Ironically, Ashraf Qureshi was released even though he was an equal participant in the hijacking.
-This is said to have been due to a deal made by Zulikar Bhutto, by now the President of Pakistan, who declared that he would convict one hijacker but release the other.
+Ashraf Qureshi was released even though he was an equal participant in the hijacking.
+Zulfikar Bhutto, by then the President of Pakistan, reportedly declared that he would convict one hijacker but release the other.

 Amanullah Khan, the leader of the Plebiscite Front, was also imprisoned for 15 months in a Gilgit prison during 1970–72, accused of being an Indian agent.
 He was released after protests broke out in Gilgit.
 Thirteen of his colleagues were sentenced to 14 years in prison, but released after a year.
 According to Hashim Qureshi, 400 activists of the Plebiscite Front and NLF were arrested in Pakistan after the Ganga hijacking.
-Abdul Khaliq Ansari, who was arrested and tortured, testified in the High Court that the Ganga hijacking had emboldened the people to question the corrupt practices of the Azad Kashmir leaders and, in reaction, the government arrested them and forced them to confess to being Indian agents.
+Abdul Khaliq Ansari, who was arrested and tortured, testified in the High Court that the Ganga hijacking had emboldened the people to question the corrupt practices of Azad Kashmiri leaders and, in reaction, the government arrested them and forced them to confess to being Indian agents.

 To escape the close surveillance and pressure from the Pakistan government, Amanullah Khan and Abdul Khaliq Ansari moved to the UK, where they found active support from the Mirpuri diaspora.
 Khan converted the UK branch of the Plebiscite Front into a new organisation Jammu and Kashmir Liberation Front, which eventually spearheaded the Kashmir insurgency in the 1980s.

+In popular media

+A movie titled IB71, starring Vidyut Jammwal, was released in May 2023, which is based on this hijacking.